Byteme8199/pinnacle/SETUP.rst

 REDIS
 ~~~~

-We may or may not be using redis for celery implementation.
+We may or may not be using redis for celery / djcelery implementation.
 Follow these_ directions but use the most up to date (Stable) version from redis_.

 .. _these: https://www.digitalocean.com/community/tutorials/how-to-install-and-use-redis